 My attention was caught by this mass of fruit that has formed on one of the Prickly pear, Opuntia, cactuses in the recently revitalised Arid Garden.
 The orange colour leapt out against the matte green of the large pads.
 Thick leather gloves would be necessary to add these to your ikebana.
 I will leave that challenge to others.

-Speaking of ikebana, I was delighted to receive a photo of an ikebana from Leonora in Ottawa that incorporated Goldenrod, Solidago (see last week's posting)
+Speaking of ikebana, I was delighted to receive a photo of an ikebana from Leonora in Ottawa that incorporated Goldenrod, Solidago (see last week's posting).

-ana (back in 2016) when she was visiting her family in Nova Scotia.
+Leonora wrote that she had made this ikebana (back in 2016) when she was visiting her family in Nova Scotia.
 I particularly love the contrast between the weathered driftwood and the delicacy of the fresh material.
 I would like to draw your attention to the space that Leonora has made between the stems of Goldenrod.
 There is interesting movement there where the stems lean toward each other which echoes the movement in the branches of the driftwood.

 The creation of space by the placement of materials is a central concept in ikebana.